 You know a myth we hear often, that really gets us riled up?
 It’s the myth that attachment parents can’t, or shouldn’t, sleep train.
 We’ve worked with many attachment parents over the years who’ve told us that initially, they were very, VERY hesitant to sleep coach, because they felt that it would surely mean they had to compromise all their AP values and principles.
 Some of these parents struggled with chronic exhaustion and sleeplessness for years before finally reaching out to us for help.

 Well, we’re ready to set the record straight: attachment parents CAN sleep train in a way that is both effective and that prioritizes their parenting philosophy.

-Miriam Chickering, one of our expert sleep consultants, can vouch for that – she spends her days helping other families sleep coach in a way that aligns with their philosophies, and believes wholeheartedly in the value of sleep coaching — and she practices attachment parenting principles in her own home, with her 6 kiddos!
+Miriam Chickering, an experienced sleep consultant, can vouch for that as she has spent several years helping other families sleep coach in a way that aligns with their philosophies, and believes wholeheartedly in the value of sleep coaching — AND she practices attachment parenting principles in her own home, with her 6 kiddos!
 So she’s the perfect person to discuss this topic.

 Keep reading, and hear Miriam’s thoughts on how attachment parents can sleep coach effectively and gently, as well as her tips for helping attachment parents get more sleep, and build healthy sleep habits in their little ones.

 You may be thinking that attachment parenting and sleep coaching won’t mix, but they really can go together very well at The Baby Sleep Site®.
 How is that possible?
 Because we use a holistic approach to sleep – one that accounts for all elements of a child’s emotional, mental, and physical development.
-This holistic approach allows us to minimize crying, which is crucial to attachment parents who are embarking on sleep coaching.
+This holistic approach allows crying to be minimized, which is crucial to attachment parents who are embarking on sleep coaching.

-One of our first steps in working with attachment parents on sleep coaching is to do what we call “setting the stage for sleep”.
+One of the first steps in working with attachment parents on sleep coaching is to do what is called “setting the stage for sleep”.
 Here are a few things we look at to make sure we’ve properly set the stage: